 The caterpillar pupates under a leaf of its food plant.
-The pupa is green and spotty, and about 1.3 cms. long.
+The pupa is rounded, green, and spotty, and about 1.3 cms. long.

 The adult males are metallic blue on top with black wing margins.
 They have two small orange spots on the tail of each hind wing.

 The adult females are dark brown on top with an orange blotch on each wing.